utkugulbulak/gelbox_website/docs/pages/tutorial/load_analysis/load_analysis.md

 <a href="media/load_analysis.png" target="_blank">![Load analysis](media/load_analysis.PNG)</a>

-After few seconds, the analysis is loaded to the interface.
+After a few seconds, the analysis is loaded to the interface.
 All the operations described in [start new analysis tutorial](../start_new_analysis/start_new_analysis.html) are available upon loading.

 <a href="media/loaded_analysis.png" target="_blank">![Loaded analysis](media/loaded_analysis.png)</a>